Audience: SREs, DBAs, platform operators

 Backup Verification

-Run monthly to ensure backups are valid:2.
-Restore
+Run monthly to ensure backups are valid:

 Restore from pg_dump Backup

-Use themake restore target or run the equivalent commands directly.
+Use the make restore target or run the equivalent commands directly.

 Makefile target: